 CHDV 22350.
 Social Neuroscience.
 100 Units.

-Human beings are intensely social creatures.
-Our health and well-being depend on others.
-Social neuroscience provides an overarching paradigm to investigate social cognition and behavior, and to determine where we as a species fit within a broader biological context.
-The course examines how the brain mediates social cognition and behavior.
-It spans diverse species and disciplines (evolution, neuroscience, psychology, behavioral economics, political science).
-A wide range of topics is examined, including behavioral synchrony, friendship, cooperation, social decision-making, social status and hierarchies, empathy, group affiliation and identity, social influence, etc. Interdisciplinary analyses, by integrating approaches from social sciences and biological sciences, significantly expand our knowledge, and have the potential to improve our social and living conditions.
+Humans are intensely social animals.
+Our lives are intertwined with other people, and our well-being depends on others.
+Social neuroscience examines how the brain mediates social cognition and behavior.
+It spans diverse species, disciplines (evolutionary biology, neuroscience, anthropology, psychology, behavioral economics, sociology, and political science), and levels of analysis across the biological organization.
+Social neuroscience provides an overarching paradigm to investigate social cognition and behavior and to determine where we as a species fit within a broader biological context.
+A wide range of topics will be examined, including social connections and friendship, sex, mating and aggression, cooperation and social preferences, social and environmental influences on decision-making and behavior, empathy, social contagion, and group coalitions.
+Interdisciplinary analyses, by integrating approaches from social sciences and biological sciences, significantly expand our knowledge and have the potential to improve our social and living conditions.

 Instructor(s): J. Decety Terms Offered: Autumn